 Many officers will recognize the classic symptoms of PTSD—inability to sleep, nightmares, intrusive memories that don’t fade in intensity, physical reactions to places or other things associated with the event, the feeling of always being on guard or, by contrast, feeling numb.1 “While driving, working out or in the shower—these are the most common places where the memories tend to surface,” Lansing says.
 “When you’re alone and in a semi-relaxed state, the brain just kind of goes there.”

-Although it’s tempting to associate PTSD with a single incident, Lansing stresses that it is often caused by exposure to numerous traumatic incidents over several years or, in some cases, an entire career.
+Although it’s tempting to associate post-traumatic stress disorder in law enforcement officers with a single incident, Lansing stresses that it is often caused by exposure to numerous traumatic incidents over several years or, in some cases, an entire career.
 “I typically see what we call cumulative PTSD,” she says.
 “Incidents involving shootings or improvised explosive devices will often open the door.
 It’s easier for an officer to come in after one of those incidents because everyone understands that they should be talking about it.
 But the shooting or ‘things that go bang’ are just the latest incident sitting on top of a stack of other traumatic incidents.”

 Using a model of therapy known as Eye Movement Desensitization and Reprocessing (EMDR), Lansing acts almost like a Field Training Officer, guiding the officer through a process of reliving the incident, resolving the trauma and then mining it for any “learning points” it has to offer that could be important in the future.
 Think of it as a clinically controlled flashback.
 “It allows the brain to reprocess the incident to full resolution in a safe environment,” Lansing says.
 “The officer is in full control, with me riding shotgun should he need some back-up if things get hung up.”